carlloos/carlloos/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning Data Science, Machine Learning and Deep Learning!

-🔭 I’m currently working on a project that utilizes deep learning as tool for medical image diagnosis!
+🔭 I’m currently working as a Data Scientist!

 ## About me